Facial Plastic & Reconstructive Surgery Providers

 Dr. Cook's main interest in Facial Plastic Surgery is in rhinoplasty surgery (both primary and revision) and all aspects of reconstructive surgery.
 "I believe strongly that my training and background in all aspects of the anatomy, function and aesthetic appearance make me better able to provide the best possible care in a practice limited to Facial Plastic Surgery."

-Dr. Myriam Loyo has joined the department as the current Facial Plastic and Reconstructive Surgery fellow at OHSU.
-She is originally from the Pacific Coast in Mexico and comes to OHSU from the Johns Hopkins Hospital where she completed her residency in Otolaryngology-Head and Neck Surgery.
+Dr. Myriam Loyo has joined the department as an Assistant Professor beginning September 1, 2015.
+Dr. Loyo recently completed our Facial Plastic and Reconstructive Surgery fellowship here at Oregon Health & Science University.
+She is originally from the Pacific Coast in Mexico and came to OHSU from the Johns Hopkins Hospital where she completed her residency in Otolaryngology-Head and Neck Surgery.
 Her practice concentrated on aesthetic and reconstructive surgery of the face.
 Her expertise encompasses rhinoplasty and nose reshaping (both functional and cosmetic), facial rejuvenation (including neck and facelifts, fat transfer, and wrinkle treatment), ear reshaping surgery (including otoplasty and earlobe surgery), minimally invasive approaches (including botox, neuromodulators, and fillers), scar revision, facial nerve reanimation, post-traumatic deformities, and reconstruction after treatment of skin cancer (after MOHS surgery).
 Dr. Loyo is passionate about international outreach and has participated in medical missions to Mexico and Rwanda participating in complex facial reconstructions.
+Dr. Loyo's practice at OHSU will be focused primarily on hair transplantation and facial nerve rehabilitation procedures.

 Kay studied facial technology in Portland, Oregon, graduating in 1980.
 Her advanced training started at the American Institute of Esthetics, Huntington Beach, CA. Over the last 29 years, Kay has continued her advanced training with internationally recognized skincare lines and pharmaceutical products.
 Currently, she works under the direction of Drs.
 Tom Wang and Michael Kim in the division of Facial Plastic & Reconstructive Surgery, Department of Otolaryngology / Head & Neck Surgery at Oregon Health & Science University.